kstenerud/enctool/README.md

     formats   : Print a list of supported formats print     : Print a document's structure.
     validate  : Validate a document.

+Use -h after a command to get a list of options.
 ```

 Convert a [CTE](https://github.com/kstenerud/concise-encoding/blob/master/cte-specification.md) document to [CBE](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md):